Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Role assignment problem

 \section{Role assignment problem}

-In most real-world data, training (i.e., demonstration) and test data include sequences from different types of agents (e.g., teams and games).
-Learning policies based on player's positions or roles, instead of the identity, seems to be more natural and data-efficient in general.
-Among several approaches \cite{Le17,Yeh19}, for the behavioral modeling in POMDP, we separate the problem into role assignment problem and policy learning based on \cite{Le17}.
+In most real-world data, training (i.e., demonstration) data and test data include sequences from different types of agent (e.g., teams and games).
+Learning policies based on players' positions or roles, instead of identity, seems to be more natural and more data-efficient in general.
+Among several approaches \citep{Le17,Yeh19}, for the behavioral modeling in a POMDP, we separate the problem into role assignment problem and policy learning based on \citep{Le17}.

 The unstructured set of demonstrations is denoted by $u=\{u_{1},\ldots, u_{K}\}$, where $u_k = \{ u_{t,k}\}_{t=1}^T$ is the sequence of actions by agent $k$ at time $t$.
 Let $c = \{ c_t\}_{t=1}^T$ be the context associated with each demonstration sequence (e.g., an opponent team and ball).
-In a role assignment problem, the indexing mechanism is formulate as an assignment function $\mathcal{A}$ which maps the unstructured set $c$ and some probabilistic structured model $q$ to an indexed set of states $s$ rearranged from $u$, i.e.,
+In a role assignment problem, the indexing mechanism is formulated as an assignment function $\mathcal{A}$ that maps the unstructured set $u$ and some probabilistic structured model $q$ to an indexed set of states $s$ rearranged from $u$; i.e.,

-where the set $\{ s_1,..,s_K\} \equiv \{ u_1,..,u_K\}$.
+where the set $\{ s_1,\ldots,s_K\} \equiv \{ u_1,\ldots,u_K\}$.
 We consider $q$ as a latent variable model that infers the role assignments for each set of demonstrations.
-The role assignment with a latent structured model addresses two main issues: (1) unsupervised learning a probabilistic role assignment model $q$; and (2) the indexing with $q$ so that unstructured sequences can be mapped to structured sequences.
+The role assignment with a latent structured model addresses two main issues: (1) unsupervised learning of a probabilistic role assignment model $q$; and (2) the indexing with $q$ so that unstructured sequences can be mapped to structured sequences.

-First, in the unsupervised learning of the stochastic role assignment model, we use a Gaussian Hidden Markov Model (Gaussian HMM) according to \cite{Le17}.
-The Gaussian HMM inputs state feature vector defined by all agents' information and learns transition probabilities and Gaussian mixture distributions as output probabilities of hidden states.
+First, in the unsupervised learning of the stochastic role assignment model, we use a Gaussian hidden markov model (Gaussian HMM) according to \citep{Le17}.
+The Gaussian HMM inputs a state feature vector defined by all agents' information and learn transition probabilities and Gaussian mixture distributions as output probabilities of hidden states.

-Second, for indexing based on $q$ to map $u$ to $s$, we solve a well-known linear assignment problem \cite{Papadimitriou82}.
+Second, for indexing based on $q$ to map $u$ to $s$, we solve a well-known linear assignment problem \citep{Papadimitriou82}.
 Concretely, the distance between the mixed Gaussian distribution obtained above and the state feature vector is computed for each time and each player.
-The linear assignment problem is then solved using the distance as a cost function (i.e., roles are assigned in order of players whose distance is closer to each Gaussian distribution).
+The linear assignment problem is then solved with use of the distance as a cost function (i.e., roles are assigned in order of players whose distance is closer to each Gaussian distribution).